 - Intrauterine pregnancy

-If you or a loved one has been injured by a Mirena IUD, contact us at 1.800.553.8082 or online here.
+If you or a loved one has pseudotumor cerebri as the result of the Mirena IUD, contact us at 1.800.553.8082 or online here.
 We can tell you about the current state of Mirena settlements and lawsuits, and we can help you to determine if a lawsuit is right for you.

 - Mirena IUD Pseudotumor Cerebri (PTC) Lawsuits